 In November 2000, the Company entered into a senior Credit Agreement with Morgan Stanley Senior Funding, Inc. and various lending institutions (Credit Agreement) containing a Tranche A Note for \$40,000, a Tranche B Note for \$110,000, and a Revolving Note for \$50,000.
 In March 2002, an amendment to the Credit Agreement increased the amount available to \$146,000 on the Tranche B Note and \$57,000 on the Revolving Note.
 Quarterly principal payments on the Tranche A and B Notes began March 31, 2001 with final payments due on November 9, 2006 and November 9, 2008, respectively.
 The maturity date of the Revolving Note was November 9, 2006.
 Loans and other liabilities under the Credit Agreement were secured by substantially all United States assets of the Company.
 Borrowings under the Credit Agreement bore interest at a floating rate based, at the Company's option, upon (i) a LIBOR rate plus an applicable percentage or (ii) the greater of the federal funds rate plus 0.5% or the prime rate, plus an applicable percentage.
 The applicable percentages (the credit spreads) were subject to change based on the ratio of the Company's senior debt to EBITDA (all rates and terms are as defined in the Credit Agreement).
-In conjunction with the recapitalization in March 2004, the obligations under this Credit Agreement were paid in full and the Credit Agreement was terminated in March 2004.
+In conjunction with the recapitalization in March 2004, the obligations under this Credit Agreement were paid in full and the Credit Agreement was terminated in March 2004

 In connection with the acquisition of ESG, the Company entered into a seller note agreement with Invensys of \$100,000 at a fixed rate of 3.0275%, due March 31, 2010.
 In accordance with the terms of the seller note agreement, the Company issued two new notes in fiscal 2003 in lieu of paying semi-annual cash interest to Invensys for \$1,211 and \$1,570, respectively.
 The two new notes carried the same terms, conditions, interest rate, and maturity date as the original note.
 The notes were subordinate to the above Credit Agreement.
-The face values of the notes were discounted by the difference of the estimated market rate of 10.0% and 3.0275%.
-The estimated market rate of 10.0% was determined to be the rate of interest the Company would have incurred at that time for the issuance of subordinated notes.
+The face values of the notes were discounted by the difference of the estimated market rate of 10.0%, the assumed market rate on similar borrowing by the Company, and 3.0275%.
 The discount amount of \$38,552 and \$0 at March 31, 2003 and 2004, respectively, was being accreted to the principal amount with the accretion being charged to interest expense over the period to its maturity.
 In conjunction with the Settlement Agreement with Invensys, these notes were paid in full in December 2003.